rachanansharma0805-del/exam-anomaly-detection-1/README.md

 - Integrated DeepSORT for multi-object tracking and consistent ID assignment
 - Applied face blurring to detected individuals for privacy preservation
 - Generated and stored detection and tracking logs in CSV format
 - Verified outputs through processed videos with bounding boxes and track IDs

+## Week 3 Progress

+- Performed pose estimation on video input to extract keypoints
+-  Applied anomaly rules on pose data to flag suspicious behavior
+-  Included more rulesand tested the code for more videos for more accurate anomaly detection
+-  Defined confidence thresholds to reduce false positives
+-  Logged detected anomalies with timestamps in CSV files
+-  Saved sample evidence frames for flagged events
+-  Compared flagged events with actual events to evaluate performance
+-  Documented results and evaluation in Evaluation.md

 ## Author